Aracthor/super_zappy/server/README.md

  - **-p** *port*: set server port.
 Default value is **4242**.
  - **-s** *speed*: set execution speed, which is microseconds number between each cycle.
 So the lower you set, the faster it will be.
 Values are from 1000 to 10000000.
 Default value is **10000**.
  - **-l** *log_file*: set log file path, which is the file where every log shall be recorded.
 Default file is **./zappy.log**.
  - **-g** *seed*: set random seed for island generation.
-Wihtout explicit value, it would be generated from unix time and process PID.
+Wihtout explicit value, it would be generated from unix time and process ID.

 So here is a simple server launch with minimal configuration: